 - Make a list of books, essays, articles, theses, and websites or digital projects that other people have written on your topic that could potentially relate to your research.The bibliographies in books are articles are great sources for more information.
 Keep citations for these in a single, organized place.
 (See the Books, Articles & Databases, and Other Resources tabs above.)
 NoodleTools is your best friend for keeping track of and organizing your research.

 - If you can't find what your looking for, consult your other best friend -- Ask a Librarian.

 - ILLiad is a utility that will allow you to borrow books and get pdfs of articles from other libraries.
 It's your third best friend.

-We have a rich set of tools for research in the history of architecture and philosophy.
+We have a rich set of tools for research in the history of early modern Europe.
 This guide will help you choose those most appropriate to the work, artist or concept you're studying.
 Elements of this guide are from the pages of the estimable Karyn Hinkle's (formerly a librarian at Bard's Graduate Center in NYC) Art History Research Guide for the Library at Northwestern University with contribution by Amy Herman, from Bard's Visual Resource Center, Bill Walker from The Levy Institute and Betsy Cawley.